-Sampha Sisay first entranced ears with the Jessie Ware collaboration, Valentine.
-Since then, he’s worked with Drake, SBTRKT and Lil Silva, but it was his own EP, Dual, with its perfectly pronounced melancholia, that unleashed ecstasy upon ears.
-With a...
+Sampha Sisay first entranced our ears with the Jessie Ware collaboration 'Valentine.'
+Since then, he’s worked with Drake, SBTRKT and Lil Silva, but it was his own EP, 'Dual,' with its perfectly pronounced melancholia, that unleashed ecstasy.
+With his...

-Haunting and often haunted, Dual is a deeply intimate, revealing EP, recorded in his childhood home of Morden.
-"It was a real labour of love, although for me, there are a lot of imperfections in the recording techniques," he points out.
-"I find it difficult to write songs, really, I prefer to produce.
-With songwriting, I'll create the music first and then write a main melody, and then I'll write the rest of the song to paint a verbal picture on top of music.
+Haunting and often haunted, "Dual" is a deeply intimate, revealing EP, recorded in his childhood home, Morden.
+"It was a real labor of love, although for me, there are a lot of imperfections in the recording techniques," he points out.
+"I find it difficult to write songs.
+Really, I prefer to produce.
+With songwriting, I'll create the music first and then write a main melody, and then I'll write the rest of the song to paint a verbal picture on top of the music.
 It's not the most natural process."
-Yet, on record, it emanates the opposite; effortlessly moving, heart-stoppingly simple yet riddled with a complexity that stays with you for hours, days, months, years after the first listen.
+Yet his tracks emanate the opposite; they're effortlessly moving, heart-stoppingly simple yet riddled with a complexity that stays with you for hours, days, months, years after the first listen.

-Critically well received, it's powerfully flawed perfection has seemingly prevented Sampha from releasing much else since.
-Though a new album is "taking form", the 26 year-old admits he's hesitant about releasing it.
+Critically well received, the EP, with its powerfully flawed perfection, has seemingly prevented Sampha from releasing much else since.
+Though a new album is "taking form", the 26-year-old admits he's hesitant about releasing it.
 "I'm always a bit wary.
 I should be a bit more open, I suppose, but if a singer I love starts putting out bad tunes, I start listening to them differently.
-I'm never confident as to how people will experience my new music.
+I'm never confident about how people will experience my new music.
 I suppose it's just a bit of insecurity about sharing it."
 He hasn't become a total recluse though; he released the double a-side Too Much/ Happens and can be heard on production and vocal duties on Katy B's Little Red album and SBTRKT's latest triumph, Wonder Where We Land.

-The Sampha story, he says, begins at the age of three years old.
+The Sampha story, he says, began at the age of three years old.
 "The time I watched Walking In The Air on video.
-I kept thinking, 'this is tripping me out...'"
-Around this time, Sampha's dad bought a piano from some neighbours.
+I kept thinking, 'This is tripping me out...'"
+Around this time, Sampha's dad bought a piano from some neighbors.
 "I would sit there and play all the black keys.
 It became a preoccupation, a distraction."
 His dad encouraged his sons to explore music, buying Sampha and his four older brothers a new CD each week: "I was lucky to have my ears opened from such a young age."
 Then, when he was nine, his father died.